taurusilver7/facebook-2.0/README.md

 - The source of the image is added to the configured list of host names for the next js to search the host for resource.
 - Add next.config.js to add domains to the project.

+## NextAuth Setup
+> authentication for next js.
+It gets the session for the user on the server.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: